openstack-archive/interop-workloads/workloads/terraform/shade/lampstack/README.md

 Terraform OpenStack provider requires few environment variables to be set before you can run the scripts.
-In general, you can simply export OS environment varialbes like the following:
+In general, you can simply export OS environment variables like the following:

 ```
 export OS_REGION_NAME=RegionOne